en472/task2/README.md

 As iterating over the genome 300 times would be computationally expensive, all 300 SNP nucleotides are chosen simultaneously from the (filtered so as to prevent SNPs of insertion seqeunces) reference index.
 Rather than looping through all 300 points and selecting a SNP for each nucleotide, 300 random bases are generated at once.
 These bases are then compared in a while loop/if statement combination, where SNPs are again randomly chosen if they are the same as the original nucleotide.
 The idea behind this is that there are fewer changes to be made to the sequence, as each time, you would expect only ~25% of SNPs to be the same as the orignal nucelotide.
 By only updating SNPs that match, and preventing for-loop iteration across the entire genome or across 300 nucleotides, this should run more efficiently.
 The SNPs are then applied to the genome, and the change log is updated.

-Finally, the mutated sequence and changelog are output.
+Finally, the mutated sequence and changelog (ordered by coordinate) are output.

 ### Simulating Reads:
 reads.py contains function reads(), which takes in a .txt file in fasta format, a desired read length, and a desired average depth, and will return a fastq file in .fq format.